 - long dry spells from excessive sun exposure

 Inside of Your Car

-Take your dog with you out of the car.
+Keep your dog safe in the car when traveling by taking him with you when you need to get out.
 When you drive with your pet, please protect them from the sun by installing a sunshade on each rear window.
 We all know that many owners endanger their pets when they leave their dogs in the car to go into a supermarket.
 Unfortunately, your pet can quickly enter a hyperthermic state if confined too long in this space.

 At Home In Their Dog Crate

 Now imagine leaving your pet in a dog crate or kennel without good ventilation.
-Even the highest quality dog crates can use some help in this regard (read more about it here).
+Even the best dog crates can use some help in this regard.
 If you have a garden, you can keep your dog’s kennel covered with shade and have a fresh bowl of water nearby.
 This helps, but it won’t stop complications in a heatwave.
 You may have to take other preventative measures.

 If the dog spends too much time without the owner’s intervention in too hot of an atmosphere, he can suffer brain damage, heat stroke and other life threatening conditions.
-The answer to how to keep a dog cool in a kennel is by installing a dog crate fan.
+The answer to the question by many on how to keep a dog cool in a kennel is by installing a dog crate fan.

 I highly recommend that you don’t leave your dog in the sun or in a cage without a cooling system.
 Buy a solar fan to cool dog crates more efficiently.
 A dog house fan will keep your pet protected against harsh climate conditions when you can’t.
 But if you don’t have a solar fan to ensure your dog’s safety, leave them in the house, in a cool and well ventilated room.

 There is a limit to how much heat a dog can take.
 Panting works as a biological cooling system so that dogs’ natural body temperatures don’t go higher than 105 degrees F. It is effective in normal weather, but in this way, dogs are different from people who can control their temperature with several thermal strategies.